Application Note: Single-Molecule Fluorescence Microscopy

 To visualize molecules beyond the diffraction limit, a family of super-resolution techniques was developed that includes Photoactivated Localization Microscopy (PALM) and Stochastic Optical Resolution Microscopy (STORM).
 These techniques are able to temporally isolate single molecules from a group and take advantage of our ability to localize individual fluorophores to sub-diffraction-limited spots.
 By individually localizing single fluorophores and putting them together again to reconstruct them into one image, it is possible to generate a super-resolved image that effectively breaks the diffraction limit of light (Figure 6).

-To learn more about PALM/STORM and the mechanisms of super-resolution localization microscopy, see the Photometrics Application Note on Super-Resolution Localization Microscopy which covers these topics in far greater detail.
+To learn more about PALM/STORM and the mechanisms of super-resolution localization microscopy, see the Teledyne Photometrics Application Note on Super-Resolution Localization Microscopy which covers these topics in far greater detail.

 Cameras for Single-Molecule Imaging